 Coursework in master's degree programs commonly covers the relationship between government policy, economics and aging.
 Specifically, an online Master of Science in Geriatric Health program may include the following types of classes:

 - Geriatric health care law

 - Managing long-term care organizations

 Many students find that completing online certificates is helpful in pursuing employment as geriatric social workers and personal care aides.
-The U.S. Bureau of Labor Statistics (BLS) predicted faster-than-average job growth of 26% for personal care aides over the 2014-2024 decade due in part to an increasingly active but aging population (www.bls.gov).
-In 2015, the median annual wage for personal care aides was $20,980, according to the BLS.
-PayScale.com reported that geriatric social workers earned a median of $44,381 as of October 2016.
+The U.S. Bureau of Labor Statistics (BLS) predicted much-faster-than-average job growth of 36% for personal care aides over the 2018-2028 decade due in part to an increasingly active but aging population (www.bls.gov).
+In 2019, the median annual wage for personal care aides was $24,020, according to the BLS.
+PayScale.com reported that geriatric social workers earned a median of $50,539 as of April 2020.